Jeffrey-P-McAteer/sys-stat/readme.md

-# Service-Status
+# Sys-Stat

-`service-status.exe` reads a configuration file describing services which the local machine is expected to have access to.
+`sys-stat.exe` reads a configuration file describing services which the local machine is expected to have access to.